Death Valley National Park Tours from Las Vegas

 These are all approximations, please check the weather prior to your tour.
-Winter temperatures at the Death Valley can range from 60-80 degrees fahrenheit.
+Winter temperatures at Death Valley National Park can range from 60-80 degrees fahrenheit.
 Spring and fall temperature range from 80-110 degrees fahrenheit.
 Summer temperatures range from 100-120 degrees fahrenheit.

 Approximately 4 hours.

 Approximately 2.5 hours from the Las Vegas area.
 With stops made along the way though, we typically arrive around 9:30am-10am.